Zachipy/Pufferpanel-Theme/README.md

 ## Why?

 BLUEE!!!!
 PufferPanel is a simple server management panel.
-But I didn't find any themes for it so I create this repo. to share with you some themes that you can use for free!
+But I didn't find any blue theme for it so I create this repo. to share with you some themes that you can use for free!

 ## Features
 * ✏️ **Well designed**